 For over two decades, Iowa has consistently had one of the highest racial disparities in incarceration.
 JustUs shows counter-stereotypical narratives of those most impacted by that disparity.
 Beyond just surviving, our subjects are thriving – giving back to their communities, advocating for social change, and supporting others’ rehabilitation.
 These stories are set into a larger social context through interviews with local experts—a prominent journalist, two state legislators, a lawyer, a group of social workers, a restorative justice leader, and other community organizers.

-We have been awarded a grant in the amount of $25,000 from the Iowa Department of Cultural Affairs, which will take us a long way in the major filming period ahead!
+We have been awarded a grant in the amount of $25,000 from the Iowa Department of Cultural Affairs and the National Endowment for the Arts.
+We just finished filming, with over 75 hours of footage.
 We are now raising the final completion funds to get us through post-production.
+You can see updates on our Facebook and Instagram.

 We have been in production since early 2019 and are aiming for June 2021 release.
 Meanwhile, the fight for racial justice has been evolving nationwide, and current and former prisoners have a crucial role to play in this historic moment.
 Help us finish production, share our voices, and make an impact!